Rome is a masterpiece packed with wonders, from some of the world s finest art to exquisite cappuccino.

-Rome has numerous great sights – St Peter’s, Piazza Navona, the Forum and Colosseum, Trajan’s Column, Castel Sant Angelo, the Trevi Fountain, the epic golden statue of Marcus Aurelius, the Pantheon, Piazza del Popolo – and they are so close you can see them all easily in a weekend’s strolling.
+Rome has countless great sights St Peter’s, Piazza Navona, the Forum and Colosseum, Trajan s Column, Castel Sant Angelo, the Trevi Fountain, the epic golden statue of Marcus Aurelius, the Pantheon, Piazza del Popolo and they are so close that you can see them all easily in a weekend’s strolling.